TanookiLabs/claude-code-sdk-ruby/README.md

 ## About Tanooki Labs

-Claude Code SDK for Ruby is maintained by [Tanooki Labs LLC](https://tanookilabs.com), a software consultancy specializing in AI-powered developer tools and Ruby applications.
+Claude Code SDK for Ruby is maintained by [Tanooki Labs](https://tanookilabs.com), a software consultancy specializing in AI-powered developer tools and Ruby applications.

 ## License